U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 OECD Europe.
 EIA expects demand for oil products in OECD Europe to plateau as most countries will see their population remain flat.
 Oil output from the North Sea, the largest source of European production and the location of the Brent International price benchmark, reached its peak production level in 1996, and EIA expects an average annual decline of 2.9% from 2010 to 2020.
 EIA projects overall natural gas production to decline about 2.6% annually from 2010 to 2020 before returning to 2010 levels in 2040.
 European natural gas consumption will grow at a modest 0.3% per year from 2010 to 2020.

 While the discussion above focuses on economies that are net importers of both oil and natural gas, many economies are net exporters of one or both of these fuels, as shown in the quadrant diagram below.
-Economies in the Middle East (most of which are members of the Organization of the Petroleum Exporting Countries), Russia, and Canada are net exporters of both oil and natural gas (bottom left in graph).
-The Middle East and Russia both export more than 2.4 times their domestic oil consumption.
+Economies in the Middle East (most of which are members of the Organization of the Petroleum Exporting Countries), Russia, Africa, and Canada are net exporters of both oil and natural gas (bottom left in graph).
+The Middle East, Russia, and Africa all export more than 2.4 times their domestic oil consumption.

 Note: Import reliance is expressed as (consumption-production)/consumption.
 While a country can only import up to 100% of consumption, there is no limit to the extent exports can exceed consumption.